chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/fetch_enqueue_runs_logs.md

 `--profile`: AWS profile to use.
 If not provided, your default profile will be used.

+`--failed-only`: Fetch logs only for failed executions.

+`--links-only`: Only retrieve links to the CloudWatch logs, don't fetch any actual logs.

 ## Examples:

 Fetch logs for specific execution ARNs: